 By default, Teku listens for connections on port

 9000 for TCP and UDP.
-You can configure the port
+You can configure the port number with the

 Configure port forwarding on your router and firewall to allow incoming and outgoing connections on the listening port for the TCP and UDP protocols.